AntiiQ/Learning-C/README.md

 # C-Learning
- Learning C and This is ome proof of it
+ Learning C and This is some proof of it